hannesm/platform-blog/Signing-the-opam-repository.md

 ### End-to-end signing

 This requires the end-user to be able to validate a signature made by the original developer.
-There are two trust paths for the chain of trust (where "&rarr;" stands for "signs for"):
+The trust path for the chain of trust (where "&rarr;" stands for "signs for"):

-- (_high_) root keys &rarr;
-  repository maintainer keys &rarr; (signs individually) package delegation + developer key &rarr;
-  package files
-- (_low_) root keys &rarr;
+- root keys &rarr;
   snapshot key &rarr; (signs as part of snapshot) package delegation + developer key &rarr;
   package files

-It is intended that packages may initially follow the _low_ trust path, adding as little burden and delay as possible when adding new packages, and may then be promoted to the _high_ path with manual intervention, after verification, from repository maintainers.
-This way, most well-known and widely used packages will be provided with higher trust, and the scope of an attack on the low trust path would be reduced to new, experimental or little-used packages.
+It must be easy enough for new developers to publish their packages.
+When a developer releases a package, they sign the new release with their public key and submit a pull request.

 ### Repository signing